 Speaking about movement, I must point out that this is not an in-house caliber, but a modified version of the well-known ETA 2892 blank movement, which is equipped with a matte-black, branded oscillating weight.

 As usual, the Ref.
-263-92-3C is equipped with a unidirectional rotating bezel with the trademark wave-pattern and the inevitable diving scale with a large lume-covered point at 0.
+263-92-3C rocks a unidirectional rotating bezel with the trademark Wave pattern and the inevitable diving scale with a large lume-covered point at 0.

 Traditionally, the oversized small seconds display at six o’clock is also home for the date window, its small round aperture magnified by a special lens on the sapphire crystal.

 Thanks to a screw-down security crown and a pair of rather thick sapphire crystals (the one at the top sports an anti-reflective treatment, by the way) the Marine Black Sea is rated for depths of down to 200 meters, which makes it a real diver (but a very expensive at that.)

 Ulysse Nardin Marine Diver Black Sea 263-92-3C specification